-The first time I was to leave my infant to a baby sitter I felt awful!
+The first time I was to leave my infant with a babysitter I felt awful!
 Well, my daughter had spent an hour or two with grandma before, that what is that compared to a real sitter AND for the whole evening including bedtime..?

 It all went very well, as it often does.
-That time our baby sitter was a very dear friend, and we were completely comfortable with her intentions and abilities.
+That time our babysitter was a very dear friend, and we were completely comfortable with her intentions and abilities.
 However, that’s not always how things are.
-If you don’t have family in the right age close by, it can be really hard to know who to leave your baby to.
+If you don’t have family in the right age close by, it can be really hard to know who to leave your baby with.

 How to find a sitter

-The hardest part is probably the actual finding of the baby sitter.
-Some people are a little nervous to check newspaper ads for baby sitters, although you can find some excellent sitters there.
+The hardest part is probably the actual finding of the babysitter.
+Some people are a little nervous to check newspaper or Internet ads for babysitters, although you can find some excellent sitters there.

-If you’re afraid of finding a thief, dangerous person, or just a plain old freak, skip the classifieds.
+If you’re worried about finding a thief, dangerous person, or just a plain old freak, skip the classifieds.
 Ask other parents you know for a referral.
-This is a great way to find a babysitter, because you know that the sitter has been used by your friends, and was good enough for them to refer.
+This is a great way to find a babysitter because you know that the sitter has been trusted by your friends, and was good enough for them to refer.

-Also check the community boards in your neighborhood, or at your church.
+Also, check the community boards in your neighborhood, your social media networks, or at work or at your church.
 If you find a sitter here, chances are other families have utilized the services of this one, and you can get opinions on the sitter’s work.

 Choosing the right sitter